phoenixframework/phoenix/H_ecto_models.md

 * creating web/views/user_view.ex
 * creating test/controllers/user_controller_test.exs

-Add the resource to the proper scope in web/router.ex:
+Add the resource to your browser scope in web/router.ex:

     resources "/users", UserController

 and then update your repository by running migrations:

     $ mix ecto.migrate
 ```

 Notice that we get a lot for free with this task - a migration, a controller, a controller test, a model, a model test, a view, and a number of templates.